xNickyDev/Forkman/docs/commands/ping.md

----
-description: Returns the ping of the bot in milliseconds.
----

 # -ping

+Returns the ping of the bot in milliseconds.

 ## Usage